 And remember that adjusting to routines takes time and effort.
-If you give your child plenty of praise when they start adapting to a new routine, they’re more likely to stick with it.
+If you give your child plenty of praise when they’re adjusting to a new routine, they’re more likely to stick with it.

-Supporting learning for students with disability during lockdown
+Supporting learning for students with disability during isolation, quarantine or lockdown

-Students with disability have the right to keep learning during lockdown.
-Also, schools have an obligation to make learning accessible for all students, including students with disability.
+Your child with disability might have periods of home learning because of school closures, isolation or lockdown.
+During these periods, schools have an obligation to make learning accessible for all students, including students with disability.